Take A Carseat On A Train? 7 Tips For Traveling With Kids

 Know the kids’ fares for the train company you are using.
 For example, children under the age of 2 generally ride free.

 For kids aged 2 to 15, you can purchase half-price tickets when they are traveling with an adult.
-(There is normally a limit of two half-priced children tickets per adult.)

 You can also take advantage of other discounted fares like group travel, military travel, and overnight auto trains.